ksereda/Spring_Cloud_Netflix_Microservices/ribbon/README.md

 Spring Cloud creates a new `ApplicationContext` for each Ribbon Client using` RibbonClientConfiguration`.

-Using the annotation `@ RibbonClient` you can take full control of the client by declaring the additional configuration` (on top of RibbonClientConfiguration) `.
+Using the annotation `@RibbonClient` you can take full control of the client by declaring the additional configuration` (on top of RibbonClientConfiguration) `.

-    @RibbonClient (name = "ping-server", configuration = RibbonConfiguration.class)
+    @RibbonClient(name = "ping-server", configuration = RibbonConfiguration.class)

 We can also specify default settings for all Ribbon Client:

-    @RibbonClients (defaultConfiguration = DefaultRibbonConfig.class)
+    @RibbonClients(defaultConfiguration = DefaultRibbonConfig.class)

 Also, starting with version 1.2.0, you can customize the configuration through properties.
-Classes defined in properties take precedence over bins defined using the annotation `@ RibbonClient`.
+Classes defined in properties take precedence over bins defined using the annotation `@RibbonClient`.

 Ribbon Client can be used jointly with Eureka: in this case, it will receive a list of all services registered with Eureka.